shaguntyagi/md-file-creation/README.md

 __/etl__
 </div>

 <div class="text-color">Data generated during transformations will be persisted here.
-It will be periodically cleaned by garbage collector.[/span]
+It will be periodically cleaned by garbage collector.
 </div>

 ~~__/etld__~~